ADI-Academy/Exercises/forms/README.md

       return render_template('login.html', form=form)
   ```

-7. You will also need to set a secret key in order to enable CSRF protection.
+7. You will also need to set a secret key in order to enable [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection.
+Add the following line to your ```app.py``` in

-7. From our basic (and actually incomplete) form processing, we now want to be able to display our form to see.
+8. From our basic (and actually incomplete) form processing, we now want to be able to display our form to see.
 Luckily, there is an extremely easy way to do this using flask-bootstrap and flask-forms.
 Navigate to the ```base.html``` and insert the following line at the top:
   ```html
   {% import "bootstrap/wtf.html" as wtf %}
   ```
   This will give us functionality to use wtforms in html.

-8. Now go to your ```login.html``` that is being rendered by the ```login``` route.
+9. Now go to your ```login.html``` that is being rendered by the ```login``` route.
 We only need to add one line to display our new form!
   ```html
   {% extends 'base.html' %}
   ...